Cybersecurity-LINKS/cybersecurity-links.github.io/src/pages/publications.md

 ## Proceedings

-L. Perugini and A. Vesco, “An efficient tls 1.3 handshake protocol with vc certificate type,” in *Proceedings of IEEE 22nd Consumer Communications Networking Conference*, Las Vegas, NV, USA, January 2025, pp. 1–9.
+L. Perugini and A. Vesco, “An Efficient TLS 1.3 Handshake Protocol with VC Certificate Type,” in *Proceedings of IEEE 22nd Consumer Communications & Networking Conference*, Las Vegas, NV, USA, January 2025, pp. 1–9.

 A. Colombatto, L. Giorgino, and A. Vesco, “An Identity Key Management System with Deterministic Key Hierarchy for SSI-native Internet of Things,” in *Proceedings of the 19th International Conference on
 Availability, Reliability and Security*, Vienna, Austria, July 2024, pp. 1–6. \